 At the end of each accounting year, there are some statutory accounts i.e a set of financial reports provided by the Private limited company registration.
 Director’s report is amongst these accounts, which is produced by the board of directors and outlines the financial state of the company.

 Profit and loss statement, balance sheet, and in some cases, an auditor’s report is some other reports which make up a company’s statutory accounts.

-Which companies need to create Director’s reports?
+Which companies need to create the Director’s reports?

-A private limited company has to fulfill at least two following conditions, only then they need to submit a director’s report to HMRC.
+A private limited company has to fulfill at least two following conditions, only then do they need to submit a director’s report to HMRC.
 Small companies are exempted to produce the director’s report.
 Only large organizations are required to produce director’s reports; small companies or micro-entities are exempt.
 And if a Private limited company fulfills at least two following conditions, only then they need to submit a director’s report to HMRC.